bchainzhang/bchainzhang.github.io/index.md

 Please contact me via the above two emails instead my Bit.edu email (for which I sometimes fail to receive emails properly).

-## For incoming graduates

-I have multiple openings for graduate students and PhD students.

-Students with computer science, cryptography, or security background are encouraged to apply!
-Go ahead to send me an email!

 ## Short Bio